GeekStories/MTG-Grabber/README.md

 - Check your database connection
 - Check the correct data source is placed at `./output/cards.json`
-- Ensure you run the command from the root folder
+- There's probably a bug in the code, report at: [Issues](https://github.com/GeekStories/MTG-Grabber/issues)